FlexJobs Offers 50% Off Thanks To Yahoo!

 If you’ve been interested in working from home but aren’t sure if your career field translates into a telecommuting role, you’re in luck.
 As technology advances and employers continue to discover the perks of hiring telecommuting employees, more and more career fields will become telecommute-eligible.

 Brie Weiler Reynolds wrote this guest post.
 She’s the Content and Social Media Director at FlexJobs, the award-winning site for telecommuting and flexible job listings, and a former career advisor.
 At FlexJobs, Brie offers job seekers career and work-life balance advice through the FlexJobs Blog and social media.

 Put them together and what do you get?
 The perfect way for moms with careers to find advice, support, information, and jobs that will enhance work-family fit.

 Many women want to maintain a career after they’ve had a baby, but they want to spend more time with their family.
-FlexJobs and Working Mother together can make that happen.
+FlexJobs and Simply Hired can make that happen.